Whole Bowl Chips

 That’s why I call them my Whole Bowl Chips.

-How ever many chips are in the bowl… that’s how many you will eat!
+How ever many Homemade Spicy Chips are in the bowl… that’s how many you will eat!

 1) Mix together spice mixture.

 2) Wash potatoes well and slice them thinly with a mandoline slicer.
 Add sliced potatoes to a big bowl of cold water to rinse off starch.

 3) Heat oil to 350 degrees.
 Use a thermometer to make sure it is the right temperature.

 4) Working in small batches, remove a handful of slices and dry them on a few paper towels.
 Then carefully add them to the fryer.